Ansh6386/portfolio/README.md

 # Ansh Shukla - Portfolio Website

-A modern, interactive, and responsive portfolio website built with React Native, Tailwind CSS, and HTML.
+A modern, interactive, and responsive portfolio website built with React js, Tailwind CSS, and HTML.
 This portfolio showcases my skills, projects, education, and achievements in an eye-catching and professional manner.

 ## 🚀 Features